Michelle and Barack Obama Sports Center

 Notably, the redevelopment will not disrupt any other facility on-site and has been designed for multi-phase construction.
-This was of great concern to the Obama Sports Complex leadership, as many buildings have received considerable upgrades in recent years and leadership did not want to see any closures.
+This was of great concern to the Obama Sports Center leadership, as many buildings have received considerable upgrades in recent years and leadership did not want to see any closures.

-In all, our design for the Obama Sports Complex respects and celebrates the center’s rich history and community commitment by delivering a project that adheres to the city’s pragmatic constraints and exceeding the original programmatic expectations.
+In all, our design for the Obama Sports Center respects and celebrates the center’s rich history and community commitment by delivering a project that adheres to the city’s pragmatic constraints and exceeding the original programmatic expectations.

 Venus and Serena Williams frequented the complex as children.
 A number of NFL players also got their start here with the Dorsey High football team.

 PEMBs (pre-engineered metal buildings) are essentially pre-fabricated industrial building components similar to those used for aircraft hangars.